are comments - no need to type them.

 Lines starting with a

-There are three main steps to the installation: installing Python and the Python packages, downloading the Kombilo files and extracting them, and compiling the extension for the fast pattern search.
+There are two main steps to the installation: installing Python and the Python packages, and then installing Kombilo as a Python package.
 See below for more details on the different steps.

 Now continue with the Getting started section of the tutorial.